Your feedback helps us to improve our website.

 In order to avoid potential health risks to the public and to their pets, the canal and towpath were closed from Monday 12 August - initially along a 12-mile stretch, but later reduced to just over half a mile.

-How serious is the spill?
+How serious was the spill?

 The chemical spillage was classified as a major incident, with a multi-agency response by the West Midlands Local Resilience Forum.
 On Friday 16 August 2024, the major incident was stood down and management of the incident officially moved into a recovery phase.